Church hall

 A church hall or parish hall is a room or building associated with a church, generally for community and charitable use.
 In smaller and village communities, it is often a separate building near the church, while on more restricted urban sites it may be in the basement or a wing of the main church building.
 Activities in the hall are not necessarily religious, but parts of local community life, similarly to in an assembly hall.
+For example, Rovira House in Victoria, Australia is used by the Catholic Church in the suburb of Murrumbeena for events.